Learning About Skin Cancer in today’s world has been a trial-and-error thing for me. Where are you with your skin cancer awareness?

 I have no illusions.
 This is a normal family.
 We care about how our lifestyles may be working against us.
 Sometimes we even recognize what is happening before it is pointed out to us.
 There is just the problem of change.
 That is the hard part.

-If sun blocking clothing will get their attention long enough to read through?
+If sun blocking clothing will get their attention long enough to read through it?
 That is a win.
 The information that explains the whys of making changes.
 How wearing sun blocking shirts and wide-brimmed hats can protect their skin.

 It isn’t that big a stretch when one finally arrives at the “light bulb moment” when they see why they must change.
 How it is to their benefit to make a change.